untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 ### Calibrating the capture

-Splats are unlit emissive surfaces composited in linear light before the look and output transforms, so a splat is tone-mapped once, like an emissive mesh next to it.
-The preprocess applies one linear gain per entity, `GaussianComponent.colorGain`: the capture white balance from the `.untoldgs` header, times `2^(exposureOffsetEV − captureExposureEV)`.
+Splats are unlit emissive surfaces.
+The splat layer is blended in the capture's own display-referred (sRGB) space and decoded to linear once in the pre-composite, and the look pass's grade and tone map leave splat-covered pixels alone (see the rendering notes above), so a capture keeps the tones it was trained to.
+The preprocess applies one gain in linear light per entity, `GaussianComponent.colorGain`: the capture white balance from the `.untoldgs` header, times `2^(exposureOffsetEV − captureExposureEV)`, decoding each splat's stored colour, scaling it and re-encoding it.
 A capture recorded at +1 EV therefore comes back to the scene's neutral exposure by itself, and the per-asset offset (the editor slider, `exposureOffsetEV` in the scene record) pushes it either way.
 With `useRealWorldTint` the colour is also multiplied by the XR lighting estimate's tint